ibrahim-younes/Adv_Graphics_Assignment_2/README.md

 Button "f" to toggle the FlashLight

-Botton "1" for FirstPerson
+Button "1" for FirstPerson

-Botton "2" for ThirdPerson
+Button "2" for ThirdPerson

-"8,9,0" For The Zoom
+Button "8,9,0" For The Zoom

+Button "p" To Change The Directional Light Rotation